 Anybody can make a referral.
 Although, where a child is registered at school, consultation must take place with the school's Designated Safeguarding Lead or Deputy, who will often be the most appropriate people to initiate any referral.
-A written/electronic record of the concerns should be made using the school's internal recording form system.
-This should be used to aid the decision-making process if a referral is needed to the MASH/Central Referral Hub.
+A written record of the concerns should be made using the school's internal recording form.
+This should be used to aid the decision-making process if a referral is needed to the MASH/ Central Referral Hub.

-For referral to the MASH/Central Referral Hub, phone 01902 555392 and speak to a social worker.
+For referrals to the MASH: Phone 01902 555392 and speak to a social worker.
 Any action will need to be followed up with a written confirmation on the E-MARF (Electronic Multi Agency Referral form).

-Out of hours: 01902 552999
+Out of hours: 01902 552999.

-Voice of the Child - (Children's Wishes)
+11. Voice of the Child - (Children's Wishes)